 How to Identify Heroin

 More than 900,000 people used heroin in 2019 and in 2021, over 9,000 individuals died of a heroin overdose.
-Knowing how to identify heroin can help you to keep your children and loved ones safe.
-If you find heroin, heroin packaging, or heroin paraphernalia, you can hold an open and compassionate discussion about drug use.
-If they’re struggling with a heroin addiction, you can help them seek treatment.
+Knowing what heroin looks like can help keep your children and loved ones safe.
+If you find heroin, heroin packaging, or heroin paraphernalia, they may be struggling with a heroin addiction.

-Here’s what you need to know in order to identify heroin properly.
+Here’s what you need to know in order to identify the different types of heroin, including white powder heroin, brown powder heroin, black tar heroin, liquid heroin, and heroin pills.

 What Does Heroin Look Like?